 Some Windows 10 users have been reporting encountering an error while accessing File Explorer or launching any UWP Applications.
 This error is caused due to the absolute malfunction in pointing towards the executable files.
 The error states – The group or resource is not in the correct state to perform the requested operation.

-This error is encountered mostly with the Microsoft Store application, File Explorer and other UWP Application.
+This error is encountered mostly with the Microsoft Store application, File Explorer and other UWP Applications.
 This means that this error comes up during both Windows Classic Application and Universal Windows Platform Applications.
 Today, we will be checking out how to fix this error on Windows operating system.

 The group or resource is not in the correct state to perform the requested operation